wanjikuciku/Phase-1-Project/README.md

 2. Advice to create Drama,mystery,suspense genre of movies as they have the highest worldwide gross
 3. Lastly invest more money into movie production as it gives most profit.

+# Next steps
+* Given more time i would like to investigate whether Actors and Directors affect the gross of movies.
+* Also What time during the year i.e whether summer, winter do most movies get released.

 # Presentation

 https://www.canva.com/design/DAFkGHessjs/e04bzZX6OIc45yhm4Vwdpw/edit?utm_content=DAFkGHessjs&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton